-As the first step to address the aforementioned concerns, the root causes for the formation of battery capacity knees have been considered and a curvature-based method to identify capacity knee and capacity knee-onset on the capacity fade curve is proposed.
-Specifically, the approximated curvature was first used to represent the rate of change of capacity fade in discrete time, from which a new degradation phenomenon was found.
-The capacity knee-onset and capacity knee were identified as the start and the end points, respectively, of a second state of the degradation process.
-It was found that the approximated curvature fluctuated significantly in this state.
+As the first step to address such concerns, the root causes for the formation of battery capacity knees have been considered and a curvature-based method to identify capacity knee and capacity knee-onset from the capacity fade curve is proposed.
+By analysis of the approximated curvature in discrete time, a new degradation phenomenon was found.
+The capacity knee-onset and capacity knee were identified as the start and the end points, respectively, of a transition state of the degradation process, where the approximated curvature fluctuates significantly.
 The proposed capacity knee identification method was benchmarked to the state-of-the-art knee identification method (i.e., the double Bacon-Watts model) on both synthetic degradation data and experimental degradation data of both LFP and NMC cells.
 In the results for the NMC cells, it was demonstrated that the state-of-the-art method failed to identify the knee on the capacity fade curve while our proposed capacity knee identification method successfully identified the knee.
 The results of the capacity knee identification on synthetic degradation data further validated the effectiveness of our proposed capacity knee identification method.
 In contrast to capacity knee identification alone, the knee-onset can give a much earlier warning of accelerated degradation (an average of 323 cycles was found for the LFP cells and an average of 280 cycles for the NMC cells between the knee-onset and the knee).
 Therefore, learning early-prediction models for battery knee-onset prediction can therefore significantly reduce experimental time and its associated costs.
 Furthermore, knee-onset prediction can have significant economic value in various industrial applications, such as battery grading, battery replacement planning, and battery repurposing to second-life applications.
 The capacity knee-onsets and capacity knees that are identified can also be used to systematically evaluate the knee-related prediction performance of both model-based methods and data-driven methods.